 After CSV/Excel file is edited, use CSV2IIF to convert to IIF

 For older Quickbooks, IIF format is only option to import.
-Use instructions above to get your data into IIF format
+Use the instructions above to get your data into IIF format

 If your QIF file has categories as your expense/income transactions in Quickbooks, use Bank2IIF for quick conversion from QIF to IIF.